x37v/ats-pd/README.md

 This project is a new approach for using ATS in [Pure Data (aka PD)](https://puredata.info/).

 Some years ago I wrote an object for PD called `atsread` that simply read out data from an ATS file.
-This project uses PD's `structs` to store data that can be visualized as well as used for synthesis.

 It is a work in progress!